riiitalam/finding-bigfoot/README.md

 title
 longitude

-Data was checked for duplicate row, white spaces and zero or null values.
-Special characters was removed from the industry column.
-Also checked ceo_data_pay_merged_r3000 dataset is inclusive of all data from ceo_data_pay_merged_sp500 since Russell 3000 index include SP500 companies.
-3 row with zero values are found and updated accordingly.
-Avg worker pay is used to update if median value is not found on reliable salary report sites.
-Data row for Safehold is removed since median worker pay could not be looked up.
-Reassigned row number since a data entry was removed.
-Also checked and casted appropriate data types for each column.
-Checked for outliers and updated two values in worker_median_pay.
-Added category column- SP500 to identify if the company is an SP500 also.
+Total number of row - 5021.
+Imported data table as cvs file into PostreSQL.
+Data was checked for duplicate row, white spaces and null values.
+The 'number' column is the primary key. precip_type has 3298 Null values which is a significant number.
+Upon checking and understanding this data, Null value most likely mean there is no precipitation, so the precip_type for Null is clear sky.

 Process Data

-DBbrowser for SQLite was used to process the dataset.
-All SQL codes written for data processing and analysis are documented in the "ceo_worker_pay_2023.sql" file uploaded in this repository.
-Link:
+PostgreSQL was used to process the dataset.
+All SQL codes written for data processing and analysis are documented in the "bigfoot_sightings.sql" file uploaded in this repository.
+Link: https://github.com/riiitalam/finding-bigfoot/commit/92bbaeadf9b6c6d6000b5a59330db969be2c6b0a

 Analyse Data